hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 <http://blog.plasticscm.com/2010/11/version-control-timeline.html> <!-- .element: class="attribution" -->

 note:
 Back to my Git course.
-What had caught the attention of my students in this timeline picture?
+What was right in front of us according to my students in this timeline picture?

-At the end of one particular course day, a student came to me with a question.
+Well, at the end of one particular course day, a student came to me with a question.
 And she said: "Git is great and all that, but what's gonna be the **next** big thing?"
 "It looks like nothing has happened in Version Control world for over ten years!"